GabrieleNocchi/snp_call_nextflow/README.md

 # snp_call_nextflow
-Learning nextflow by re-implementing a snp calling pipeline
+Learning nextflow by re-implementing a snp calling pipeline.
+This will produce a final minimally filtered vcf (removing SNPs where all indidivuals are homozyogous ALT and any SNP with MQ < 30) and 3 depth statistics files per dataset (genes, windows, wg)